David Redden Conservation Science Fund Small Grants Program

 At Black Rock Forest we value diversity in our ecosystems and our organization.
 We are committed to diversity, equity, and inclusion in our workplace and in our science, education, and conservation.
 We strongly encourage applications from underrepresented group members.

-Award funds can be used to purchase project supplies and equipment, to pay for the processing of samples at external laboratory facilities, as stipends for students or research assistants, and/or to cover transportation or other incidental costs.
+Award funds can be used to purchase project supplies and equipment, to pay for the processing of samples at external laboratory facilities, as stipends for students, assistants, and faculty, and/or to cover transportation or other incidental costs.

 Black Rock Forest is a nonprofit organization founded in 1989 to advance scientific understanding of the natural world.
 In addition to a 1,586-ha forest in Cornwall, NY the organization runs a field station with labs, classrooms, and lodging.
 The Forest features a diversity of terrestrial and aquatic habitats with nearly 70-km of forest roads and trails.